Estimating the number of available states for normal and tumor tissues in gene expression space: Abstract

 \section{Abstract}

-Gene expression data for a set of 12 localizations from The Cancer Genome Atlas are processed in order to evaluate an entropy-like magnitude allowing the characterization of tumors and comparison with the corresponding normal tissues.
-The comparison indicates that the number of available states in gene expression space is much greater for tumors than for normal tissues and points out to a scaling relation between the fraction of available states and the overlapping between the tumor and normal sample clouds.
+The topology of gene expression space for a set of 12 cancer types is studied by means of an entropy-like magnitude, which allows the characterization of the regions occupied by tumor and normal samples.
+The comparison indicates that the number of available states in gene expression space is much greater for tumors than for normal tissues, suggesting the irreversibility of the progression to the tumor phase.
+The entropy is nearly constant for tumors, whereas exhibits a higher variability in normal tissues, probably due to tissue differentiation.
+In addition, we show an interesting correlation between the fraction of available states and the overlapping between the tumor and normal sample clouds, interpreted as a way of reducing the decay rate to the tumor phase in more ordered or structured tissues.